 There is a native plant demonstration garden located on the right side at the entrance to the circular drive near the Victoria entrance.
 This garden was planted in the fall of 2009 with native plants.
-The plants were purchased from Performance Nursery by way of Matilija Native area for over a year and the plants are doing pretty well.
-Grounds installed weed block material and mulch to minimize weed growth and to conserve water.
-The plants that have established themselves are; Manzanita, Sage, Galvesia, Blue-eyed grass, Juncus and Penstemon.
+The plants were purchased from Performance Nursery by way of Matilija Native

 Plant nursery in Somis.
 A drip irrigation system was installed initially to get the plants established.
-The system was turned off after 5 months.
-We have not watered the